tendermint/tendermint/docs/qa/method.md

     legend(legends, "location", "northeastoutside");
     xlabel("experiment time (s)");
     ylabel("latency (s)");
-    axis([0, 100, 0, 15], "tic");
     t = sprintf("200-node testnet - %s", release);
     title(t);
     ```

+10. Consider adjusting the axis, in case you want to compare your results to the baseline, for instance

+    ```octave
+    axis([0, 100, 0, 30], "tic");
+    ```

-10. Use Octave's GUI menu to save the plot (e.g. as `.png`)
+11. Use Octave's GUI menu to save the plot (e.g. as `.png`)

-11. Repeat steps 9 and 10 to obtain as many plots as deemed necessary.
+12. Repeat steps 9 and 10 to obtain as many plots as deemed necessary.

 ### Extracting Prometheus Metrics